routingbyexample/routingbyexample.github.io/_posts/2015-11-21-an-introduction-to-component-router.md

 This tells Component router:

 - when the url in the browser changes to `/`, load the `HomepageComponent` component
-- export the route as `Homepage` so we can activate it using a string `Homepage`
+- export the route as `Homepage` so we can activate the route programmatically using a string `Homepage`
 - when the route `Homepage` is activated programmatically, update the browser url to `/`

-## Adding router-outlet

-We use `router-outlet` in our template to tell Component Router where to insert content in our application.
+## Configure the viewport

+Now that we told Component Router **what** to render, it's time to tell it **where** we want it to render the component.

+We do that by adding the `router-outlet` element to our template:

 <aside class="rbe-aside-filename">app.html</aside>